Toll Free USA & Canada: 1-800-704-6234

 This morning’s tour is not for the claustrophobic!
 After purchasing some traditional gifts for the miners such as coca, alcohol, cigarettes and (that’s right!) dynamite, we’ll descend deep into the mines of Potosí.
 The various processes of the mines will be explained as well as the traditions and belief systems of the miners, before we return to the surface before the afternoon’s detonations.
 Back up on the surface you can even set off a stick of dynamite yourself (optional)!
 In the afternoon we continue on by private vehicle to Uyuni, on the edge of the salt lake.

 Our four-day journey across the vast, stunning expanse of southeast Bolivia begins this morning.
 The salt flats of Uyuni are considered by many to be one of the most remarkable sites in all of South America.
 We’ll visit the immense salt lake with its cactus islands, get great views of several massive volcanoes, visit lakes of many colors (some teeming with flamingos), soak in hot springs, view sulphur geysers and visit the famous and surreal “Dali rock”, pictured at the top of this page.
 A visit to the “railroad graveyard” is also included.
 This is a great tour for photographers.
 On the evening of day 10, we fly to La Paz.
 Overnight in La Paz.

 Departure day.
 City tour today if you have not had one already, then an included private transfer to the international airport anytime today.

-Best of Bolivia! is an 11-day tour which includes walking in various ruins and on city tours, as well as a bit of “roughing it” on the Uyuni section of the trip.
-As with all of our tours any section is optional and can be removed or changed.
+Best of Bolivia is an 11-day tour which includes walking in various ruins and on city tours.
+This tour includes some of the highlights of Bolivia.
 As always, a certain amount of patience is required for the inconsistencies and delays of developing-world travel.